 This balance is played out perfectly in the video below.
 In nature, death releases so much new life.
 Watch this until the end:

 Every creature is connected to the other in a divinely expressed balance.
-This is in every ecosystem on the planet: you will find when one animal eats another, there is a positive cascading effect on the rest of the ecosystem (we on the other hand, actually have a very negative effect on the natural world through killing of other creatures).
+This is in every ecosystem on the planet: you will find when one animal eats another, there is a positive cascading effect on the rest of the ecosystem (we, on the other hand, actually have a very negative impact on the natural world through the killing of other creatures).

-Then another life form emerged some 210,000 years ago that would change the course of the world forever.
+Then another life form emerged some 210,000 years ago that would change the world forever.

 At this point; I’d like to examine a verse from the Qu’ran that I feel is critical to this discussion and offer an alternative interpretation: